Alperendmr/Alperendmr/README.md

 Hello, I'm Alperen 👋

-I'm studying Computer Engineering in Beykoz University.
+I graduated with a degree in computer engineering from Beykoz University

 I'm interested in computer hardware systems and networks rather than software but that doesn't mean I dont interested in software at all. 😃